Overview of France

 One of four original signatories of the Schengen Agreement in 1985, France joined the Schengen area in 1995.

-Please note that the France’s overseas territories are not considered part of the Schengen area.
+Please note that France’s overseas territories are not considered part of the Schengen area.
 This means that a Schengen visa will not allow you entry to French overseas territories, which have their own visa regimes.

 - Schengen visa eligibility for France includes third country nationals from the following states, who are excluded from visa-free to France/the Schengen area, and are therefore eligible to apply for a Schengen visa to France: